fvivian/cifar10_prediction_service/README.md

 # CIFAR10 Image Class Prediction Service

-Use the following commands to build and run the services (prediction service and db service)
+First, make sure to edit the secrets in database_template.env and then rename it to to database.env.
+Then, use the following commands to build and run the services (prediction service and db service)

 ```